AimarBustamante/AimarBustamante/README.md

 A passionate frontend developer from Panama 🇵🇦

 ## 🚀 About Me
-I was born on November 15, 2004 in Panama City.
-Since I was a kid I've always been interested in technology and everything behind it.
-I started programming with Python but when I started learning HTML, I decided study web development.
+My name is Aimar, I'm passionate about web development.
+Since I was young, technology has been my passion.
+My journey in programming started with Python, but upon discovering HTML, I fully immersed myself in the world of web development.

-I love learn, I'm completely self-taught and I owe most of my knowledge to YouTube and the wonderful community of developers around the world.
+I consider myself a fervent self-learner.
+Continuously learning and improving is something that motivates me, and I enjoy sharing what I know with others.

+Throughout my career, I have had the opportunity to work on various projects that have allowed me to grow and acquire new skills.
+I am committed to continuous improvement and always look for ways to add value to every team I collaborate with.

 👩‍💻 I’m currently working on **A new portfolio**